Home 5 Product 5 Histamine Intolerance Test (DAO)

 • Chocolate

-Symptoms of DAO deficiency or histamine intolerance:
+Symptoms of histamine intolerance include:

 • Hayfever